Where's the Beef? Getting the Fat You Need

 Get fat:

-Free range eggs: make sure to eat the best part: the yolk which when sourced from a local farm has no nutritional rival is amber or bright orange in color.
-I use raw eggs in my post-workout nutrition and frequently consume them over easy cooked in grass fed butter with my favorite salsa
+- Free range eggs: make sure to eat the best part: the yolk which when sourced from a local farm has no nutritional rival is amber or bright orange in color.
+I use raw eggs in my post-workout nutrition and frequently consume them over easy cooked in grass fed butter with my favorite salsa.

 - Grass fed beef: the O6:O3 ratio is near perfect at around 2-3:1 and is loaded with conjugated linoleic acid (CLA), known to increase lean body mass and support immunity.
 Those in the GladdMD local area can find it here and here.